Avaiga/taipy-getting-started/steps/explain_md/step_10_GUI_layout.md

     <img src="/steps/images/scenario_manager.gif" width=700>
 </p>

-The menu combines these two pages and when a page will be selected, `menu_fct` will be called and update the page.
+The menu combines these two pages.
+When a page will be selected, `menu_fct` will be called and update the page.

 ```python
 # Create a menu with our pages